mathspp/mathspp/pages/02.blog/03.til/022-python-module-selectors/item.md

-Today I learned about Spouge's formula to approximate the factorial.
+Today I learned about the Python module `selectors` to manage multiple socket connections.

 ===